AlfieLockrey/The-AWL-Paul-V2-Keyboard/README.md

 - 4/12 8mm Rubber Bumpons (Good to have more.
 At least 4/12 needed for case/wrist rest)
 - 10 x 6mm Foam Pads (2mm - 2.5mm thick)(For the posts/PCB interface.
 More are supplied)

+Initially I sold the PCB with genuine Alps EC11 Rotary Encoders with the part number of ec11n1524402.
+These were quite expensive and difficult to source and as a result had a high cost of 7.80 per piece once delivered.
+Because of this and in order to reduce the price of the PCB, I sourced 'knock-off' encoders that are cheaper, and, upon testing so far, are no different in feel or performance.
+Despite this I can understand that you may wish to have a genuine Alps encoder and may be able to offer the PCB without the cheaper encoders attached.

+I can also ship the boards (if available) without the encoders soldered to reduce the risk of damage to the board and also possibly the size and therefore cost of postage to some locations.

 ## Notes on Brass Inserts
 The holes in the design that recieve brass inserts are 3.9mm in diameter and vary in length.
 The case was designed for brass inserts that were 4.1mm in length and meant to have holes that were 3.7mm to 4.0mm.
 For guidance these brass inserts measure as being 4.28mm at a maximum OD and 3.7mm at their smallest OD.
 They look like this: